juju4/velociraptor-offline-collections/README.md

 ## Using data

 Data can be reviewed
-* either directly (usually json and/or csv outputs)
+* either directly (usually json and/or csv outputs). [msticpy Velociraptor provider](https://msticpy.readthedocs.io/en/v2.9.0/data_acquisition/DataProv-Velociraptor.html) is also an option.
 * either by loading into velociraptor server ([Importing collections into the GUI](https://docs.velociraptor.app/docs/offline_triage/#importing-collections-into-the-gui), [import_collection](https://docs.velociraptor.app/vql_reference/server/import_collection/); Menu collection - below eye > New collection > Server.Utils.ImportCollection)

+## Known issues, troubleshooting

+* "error: config repack: client_repack: Provided config file not valid: No API config" on config repack.
+This can be a configuration issue where need to remove line "Frontend: {}".

 # References